SEND & Inclusion

 What arrangements are made to support pupils with SEN taking part in after school activities outside the classroom, including school journeys?

-• Allof our children, including those with SEN have the opportunity to attend a range of after school clubs.
+• All of our children, including those with SEND, have the opportunity to attend a range of after school clubs.
 Teaching assistants are provided for pupils who need additional support.

 How will the school prepare and support pupils who are transferring to a new school?